 What is involved in a Content Audit?

-A content audit is often used in social media marketing to determine what content your competitors are publishing and their sentiment.
+A content audit is often used in social media marketing to determine what content your competitors publish and their sentiments.
 Knowing who is linking to your competitors can be a great strategy.
 This information will provide insight into how you can make your business content more appealing by knowing ahead of time which types of posts resonate with specific target audiences, creating new blog posts that fit this criterion, and positioning these posts at the top of the social ranking algorithm.
 Hence, they rank higher on Facebook, Twitter, and other platforms.

 This analysis typically includes three main areas of focus: